learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 Provides HTTP application-level routing in contrast to level 3/4 of services.

-Ingress controller enables the use of Ingress resources (all of them are third-party)s
+Ingress controller enables the use of Ingress resources (all of them are third-party)jjj

 - All services that don't need to be accessed from outside the cluster should be ClusterIP
 - Use Ingress for external-facing HTTP services and choose appropriate ingress controller